-- These treatments must meet three criteria in order to be covered: - o be prescribed by a provider - o meet Premera HMO's medical policy (see premera.com or call customer service), and - o be approved by Premera HMO before they happen (see Prior Authorization) - What you pay and what is covered is based on the type of service you get.
+- These treatments must meet three criteria in order to be covered: - o be prescribed by a provider - meet Premera HMO's medical policy (see premera.com or call customer service), and - be approved by Premera HMO before they happen (see Prior Authorization) - What you pay and what is covered is based on the type of service you get.
 See Related Benefit Information below for details.

 What is covered?
-What is the limit? ill I pay?
-Cellular In-network Out-of-network Immunotherapy and Gene Therapy Services No limit Covered as any other service Not covered
+What is the limit?
+What will I pay?
+II I pay?
+In-network Out-of-network Cellular Immunotherapy and Gene Therapy Services No limit Covered as any other service Not covered